-- In addition, other costs will be accepted up to 20 percent of the sum of salary paid and purchased services.
+- Other costs will be accepted up to the amount of 20 percent of the sum of wages and purchased services.
 It is not necessary to itemize these other costs.

 - expenses incurred during the routine activities of the company

-- costs incurred in supporting exports or from export marketing
+- costs incurred in supporting of exports or export marketing

-At the application stage, the company must assess how much de minimis aid it has received in previous years.
-Such aid is granted by a range of public organisations in addition to Business Finland, such as Finnvera and the ELY Centres
+Your company must assess how much de minimis funding it has received in previous years at the application stage.
+Such aid is granted by many public organizations, such as Finnvera and the ELY Centres.

 The project should be implemented as quickly as possible.
 We recommend a duration of around 6 months.
 Business Finland does not usually provide funding for Tempo projects longer than 12 months.